USB2LCD+

 Microchip

 The circuit uses a PIC18F2550 DIP28.
 With little or no changes to the code PIC18F2455/4455/4550 may also be used.
 The program is written in C18.
-It uses seperate bootloader and firmware programs.
+It uses separate bootloader and firmware programs.
 The bootloader loads first and in particular situations enters "update mode" allowing a new firmware to be easily installed onto the chip.
 The firmware does most of the work.

-Download bootloader: hex (5.17 KB, updated 11/21/09) or source (77.71 KB, updated 11/21/09)
+Bootloader: hex (5.17 KB, updated 2012-11-08) or source (77.71 KB, updated 2012-11-08)

-Download firmware: hex (39.59 KB, updated 11/21/09) or source (122.71 KB, updated 11/21/09)
+Firmware: hex (39.59 KB, updated 2012-11-08) or source (122.71 KB, updated 2012-11-08)

 Note: The bootloader is optional.
 The firmware can be applied directly with a PIC programmer.
 If you do not have the bootloader, any firmware updates will need to be applied with a PIC programmer as well.